BranchMetrics/web-branch-deep-linking-attribution/README.md

 **callback**: `function`, _optional_

 This function allows you to track any event with supporting metadata.
-Use the events you track to create funnels in the Branch dashboard.
 The `metadata` parameter is a formatted JSON object that can contain any data and has limitless hierarchy.

 ##### Usage
 ```js